GeoscienceAustralia/dea-notebooks/README.md

 ## `subpixel_contours` function

-The [`subpixel_contours` function from the `dea_spatialtools.py` script](https://github.com/GeoscienceAustralia/dea-notebooks/blob/develop/Scripts/dea_spatialtools.py#L42-L244) uses `skimage.measure.find_contours` to extract multiple z-value contour lines from a two-dimensional array (e.g. multiple elevations from a single digital elevation model), or one z-value for each array along a specified dimension of a multi-dimensional array (e.g. to map waterlines across time by extracting a 0 NDWI contour from each individual timestep in an xarray timeseries).
+The [`subpixel_contours` function from the `dea_spatialtools.py` script](https://github.com/GeoscienceAustralia/dea-notebooks/blob/develop/Scripts/dea_spatialtools.py#L42-L244) uses `skimage.measure.find_contours` to extract multiple z-value contour lines from a two-dimensional array (e.g. multiple elevations from a single digital elevation model), or one z-value for each array along a specified dimension of a multi-dimensional array (e.g. to map waterlines across time by extracting a 0 Normalised Difference Water Index contour from each individual timestep in an `xarray` timeseries).

-Contours are returned as a geopandas.GeoDataFrame with one row per z-value or one row per array along a specified dimension.
+Contours are returned as a `geopandas.GeoDataFrame` with one row per z-value or one row per array along a specified dimension.
 The     `attribute_df` parameter can be used to pass custom attributes to the output contour features.

 ## Code examples